Weather Underground

-The WUO began to disintegrate after the United States reached a peace accord in Vietnam in 1973, and it was defunct by 1977.
-Some members of the WUO joined the May 19th Communist Organization and continued their activities until that group disbanded in 1985.
+The WUO began to disintegrate after the U.S. reached a peace accord with Vietnam in 1973, and was defunct by 1977.
+Some members of the group joined the May 19th Communist Organization (M19CO) and continued their activities until that group disbanded in 1985.
+Due to misconduct by the FBI, Weatherman's leadership was largely able to resume normal lives after the group dissolved, without being prosecuted or serving jail time.
+Some members of M19CO who were involved in the 1981 Brink's robbery, in which three people were killed, served lengthy prison sentences.